 Dee C Lee is a highly successful recording artist who has been at the heart of the British Soul and R & B music scene for more than thirty years.
-With her distinctive and entrancing vocal tone, she has performed with chart-topping acts, including Wham!, Animal Nightlife, The Style Council, Guru and Mother Earth.
-As well as writing her own hits, such as the acclaimed ballad See The Day (revived in a cover by Girls Aloud).
+With her distinctive and entrancing vocal tone, she has performed with chart-topping acts, including Wham!
+Animal Nightlife, The Style Council, Guru and Mother Earth, as well as writing her own hits such as the acclaimed ballad See the Day (revived in a cover by Girls Aloud).

 In May 1983 while still pursuing her solo career, she teamed up with The Style Council and appeared on their 2nd single Money Go Round and their debut album Cafe Bleu.
 Dee's distinctive and soulful voice can be heard on many tracks including Headstart for Happiness, It Didn't Matter, The Lodgers, Walls Come Tumbling Down, and Shout to the Top.

 Lee continued to record solo material during this time, with popular singles such as Yippee Yi Yay! and Don't Do It Baby.
 In 1985, after the release of the second Style Council album Our Favourite Shop, Lee released another solo single.
 The self-penned ballad See the Day became an instant classic.
 The single was a huge UK hit and peaked at No.3 in December 1985, selling a quarter of a million copies in the UK alone and earning Lee a record industrySilver Disc.
-Lee followed up the success with two further solo singles: a cover of Judie Tzuke's Come Hell Or Waters High, and the self-penned Hold On.
+Lee followed up the success with two further solo singles: a cover of Judie Tzuke's Come Hell or Waters High, and the self-penned Hold On.
 Both tracks were featured on her 1986 album, Shrine.
-Twenty years later, See The Day was covered by Girls Aloud, their version peaking at no.9 on the UK Singles Chart in December 2005.
+Twenty years later, See the Day was covered by Girls Aloud, their version peaking at no 9 on the UK Singles Chart in December 2005.

-Throughout the rest of the 1980's, Lee (by then married to Style Council frontman Paul Weller) continued to work with the band on their albums Home and Abroad (1986), The Cost of Loving (1987), Confessions of a Pop Group (1988) and Modernism: A New Decade (1989).
+Throughout the rest of the 1980's, Lee (by then married to Style Council front man Paul Weller) continued to work with the band on their albums Home and Abroad (1986), The Cost of Loving (1987), Confessions of a Pop Group (1988) and Modernism: A New Decade (1989).

-In 1993, Lee later collaborated with Gang Starr frontman, Guru, on a single from his solo project Jazzmatazz called No Time to Play, which also featured Ronny Jordan.
-She met Guru after he heard Slam Slam and wanted to work with her.
+After a career break to have children, Lee teamed up with Robert Howard of The Blow Monkeys and Paul to form the recording act Slam Slam.
+They achieved a number of UK club hits, including Move (Dance All Night) and Free Your Feelings, the latter produced by The Young Disciples.
+These tracks were club hits in the US and UK.
+In 1993, Lee collaborated with Gang Starr frontman Guru on a single from his solo project Jazzmatazz called No Time to Play, which also featured Ronny Jordan.
+She met Guru after he heard Slam Slam and more of her “honey” voice.
 He did a re-mix of Free Your Feelings and in 1993 asked her to perform on the Jazzmatazz Vol.1 album.
-No Time to Play featuring Dee C Lee was the first single from the album and reached no.25 in the UK.
-The subsequent tourof the UK, Europe and Japan saw her working with legends Roy Ayres, Courtney Pine and Donald Byrd.
+No Time to Play featuring Dee C Lee was the first single from the album and reached no 25 in the UK.
+The subsequent tourof the UK, Europe and Japan saw her working with legends Roy Ayres, Courtney Pine, Lonnie Liston Smith and Donald Byrd.